Medical-Fitness Technician

 This study was on post-menopausal women (40+ years old).

-It is slower and more difficult to re-gain bone strength (density) after age 40 (for both women and men).
+It is slower and more difficult to regain bone strength (bone density) after age 40 (for both women and men).

-Note: The prevention of osteoporosis and its resulting hip fractures in old age (60+) is much more dramatic when exercise levels are high in childhood and adolescence (5-14 years old) during bone development.
+Note: The prevention of osteoporosis and its resulting hip fractures in old age (60+) is much more substantial when individualsare physically active during childhood and adolescence (5-14 years old), which is the peak period of bone development.

 The more physically active a person is in their younger years, the more protection they have against hip fracture in their later years.